Healthcare in Norway: fastlege, frikort and costs

 Family doctor (fastlege) — your entry point

-- Everyone registered in Norway is entitled to a fastlege.
+- Everyone registered in the National Population Register as resident in a Norwegian municipality is entitled to a fastlege.
 Pick/switch one (max 2×/year) at helsenorge.no.

 - The fastlege handles everything first and writes referrals (henvisning) to specialists and hospitals — you cannot book a public specialist directly.